-Bolton manuscript puts Republicans under pressure in Trump impeachment trial
+Republicans in Trump impeachment trial on the spot over Bolton book report

 Republican Senator Mitt Romney, a sometime critic of Trump, said there was a growing likelihood that at least four Republican senators would vote to call for Bolton to testify, which would give Democrats the votes necessary to summon the former national security adviser.

 Senate Republicans so far have refused to allow any witnesses or new evidence in the trial that will determine whether Trump is removed from office.
-Trump’s legal team on Monday resumed its presentation of opening arguments in the trial.
+Trump’s legal team on Monday resumed its presentation of opening arguments in the trial, including remarks by Ken Starr, the former independent counsel whose investigation paved the way for the impeachment of former President Bill Clinton, a Democrat, in 1998.

 The New York Times cited the manuscript by Bolton as saying that Trump told him he wanted to freeze $391 million in security aid to Ukraine until it helped with investigations into Democrats, including former Vice President Joe Biden and his son, Hunter Biden.